andifalk/reactive-spring-security-5-workshop/intro-labs/reactive-playground/README.md

 This contains a starting point to play around with the reactive stuff.

-Just add tests to class _ReactiveTest_ to learn the reactive streams api.
+Just execute and add tests to classes _*ReactivePlayground_ to learn the reactive streams api.